Arifin Shuvoo: 2014–present: Critical acclaim

+Shuvo along with actor Chanchal Chowdhury meeting with Sheikh Hasina and Sheikh Rehana in 2023.

-In 2014, Shuvoo was first seen in Iftakar Chowdhury's action thriller Agnee, alongside Mahiya Mahi.
+In 2014, Arifin Shuvoo was first seen in Iftakar Chowdhury's action thriller Agnee, alongside Mahiya Mahi.
 He next started in Mohammad Mostafa Kamal Raz's Taarkata, which received a mixed reaction from the audience.
 His next project was Ashiqur Rahman's Kistimaat, co-starring Achol, where he plays the role of a cop.

 In 2015, he starred in Shihab Shaheen's romantic drama film Chuye Dile Mon.
 The film and his performance was highly appreciated by both critics and audience, earning Shuvoo his first Meril Prothom Alo award for Best Actor He next went on to star in Shafi Uddin Shafi's Warning alongside Mahiya Mahi.

 In 2016, Shuvoo starred in Ashiqur Rahman's Musafir.
 He then starred in Anonno Mamun's Ostitto which released in May 2016.
 He also starred in the Indo-Bangladeshi joint venture Niyoti, which was directed by Jakir Hossain Raju and was produced by Jaaz Multimedia and Eskay Movies.

 In 2017, Shuvoo began the year with Jakir Hossain Raju's Premi O Premi and Shamim Ahamed Roni's Dhat Teri Ki, both being produced by Jaaz Multimedia and co-starring Nusrat Faria Mazhar.
 Regarding the former, the film and Shuvoo's performance were critically acclaimed.